Sloane Stephens vs. Elise Mertens: Prediction and Match Betting Odds | San Diego Open

 Sloane Stephens vs. Elise Mertens Trends and Insights

-- Stephens has played 43 matches over the past 12 months across all court surfaces, and 21.1 games per match.
+- Stephens has played 43 matches over the past 12 months across all court types, and 21.1 games per match.

-- Mertens is averaging 21.3 games per match in her 47 matches played in the past 12 months across all court types, winning 54.6% of those games.
+- In the past 12 months, Mertens has competed in 47 total matches (across all court types), winning 54.6% of the games.
+She averages 21.3 games per match and 9.1 games per set.

-- Mertens has averaged 20.7 games per match and 8.7 games per set through 35 matches on hard courts in the past year, winning 54.8% of those games.
+- Mertens has played 35 matches on hard courts in the past year, and has averaged 20.7 games per match and 8.7 games per set while winning 54.8% of games.

 - Stephens and Mertens have not matched up against each other since 2015.